-- Complete a separate Form I-134 with supporting documents for each family member (including yourself, if you are a self-petitioner).
-Follow the form instructions provided on the Affidavit of Support page.
-As needed, you may submit Form-134 affidavits from multiple sponsors to provide sufficient evidence that the sponsors have adequate income or financial resources to support each family member.
-There is no filing fee for Form I-134.
+- Complete a separate Form I-134, Affidavit of Support, with supporting documents for each family member (including yourself, if you are a self-petitioner).
+You may submit Form-134 affidavits from multiple sponsors to show there is sufficient income or financial resources to support each family member.

 - If you are filing your Form I-131 with a request for humanitarian reinstatement, you only need to include Form I-864.
 You do not need to complete Form I-134;

-- If you are concurrently filing a request for humanitarian reinstatement with the Form I-131, or a request for humanitarian reinstatement because a previous request was denied, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above.
+- If you are concurrently filing a request for humanitarian reinstatement with your Form I-131, or a request for humanitarian reinstatement because we denied a previous request, you must include a request by the principal beneficiary of the Form I-130 petition and include all supporting documents as described above; and

 - If you are a self-petitioner, include evidence that you are the son, daughter, brother or sister of the deceased Filipino veteran, and that relationship existed on or before May 9, 2016; that the deceased Filipino veteran had qualifying WWII military service, as noted above, and was living in the United States at the time of death; and that the veteran’s spouse is also deceased.

 Submitting Your Initial Application Packet

-You must file for all eligible relatives associated with the same approved Form I-130 at the same time so that they can be processed together.
-Submit all applications and associated supporting documents, including filing fees or a fee waiver request, in one package to this address only:
+You must file for all eligible relatives associated with the same approved Form I-130 at the same time so we can process them together.
+Mail everything in one package to:

 P.O.
 Box 8500

 Chicago, IL 60680-4120

-Failure to submit applications together may impact our ability to determine their program eligibility, and we may deny of all or some of the related applications.
+Failure to submit applications together may affect our ability to determine eligibility, and we may deny of all or some of the related applications.

-You cannot file your application electronically through our online filing system at this time.
+You cannot file your application through our online filing system at this time.